Amadeia/p8105_homework6_aar2192/hwk6_aar2192.md

 For this chosen model, the residuals appear to be centered around 0 with no apparent pattern with regard to the variables wtgain, gaweeks, fincome, and malform.
 However, for mrace while the residuals are centered around 0 there is more variability for Black and White mothers and very little variability for Asian mothers.
 Given that there don't appear to be many outliers or pattern for the residuals of weightgain and these variables, we can possibly include them in our model to predict infant birthweight.

-I plotted wtgain, the main effect of interest, and bwt to see if the plot appears linear.
+I plotted **wtgain**, the main effect of interest for my model, and **bwt** to see if the plot appears linear.
 It somewhat appears linear but the smooth line isn't as straight as it could be, so wtgain may not share a clearcut linear relationship with bwt.

-The plot of residuals vs. predictions does not appear to have a pattern, which is good as we want uniformly distributed residuals, preferably centerd around 0.
+*The plot of residuals vs. predictions does not appear to have a pattern, which is good as we want uniformly distributed residuals, preferably centerd around 0.
 Most of the predictions are centered around 3100 grams with residuals centered around 0.
+However, there does seem to be a lot of spread, which means this may not be the best model to predict infant birthweight.*

 ### Part c